Ages 3 - 5

 The Boys’ and Girls’ Club staff includes certified teachers, other college graduates and adult professionals, and college and high school students.
 Each group is staffed with a head counselor and one or two assistant counselors.
 The counselor-in-training program provides skill-building and practical experiences for 16-year-olds preparing to become counselors.

-Club Plus joins the traditional day camp experience with an interdisciplinary curriculum in the arts and sciences.
-After spending the morning at Club, campers will participate in age-appropriate afternoon classes and activities that combine STEM education, literary arts and visual arts.
+Club Plus joins the traditional day camp experience with an interdisciplinary curriculum in the arts and sciences to inspire and bolster the talents of youth with academic curiosity.
+After spending the morning at Club, campers will participate in afternoon classes and activities that combine STEM education, literary arts, visual arts and more.
 Afternoon classes will be led by certified teachers and industry experts.
-Club Plus is limited, so early registration is strongly recommended.
+Available Weeks One through Seven.